 1. Cut out something vaguely resembling a fish from the fun foam.
 Bemoan the fact in your head they do not look anywhere near as cute as the ones from the post you saw.
 Laugh as your kids happily create 200 fish blobs.

 2. Glue on sequins for some bling.
-In the inspiration post they were supposed to represent ice.
-I don’t think bright pink is very ice like.
+In the inspiration post, they were supposed to represent ice.
+I don’t think bright pink is very ice-like.
 When the glue is dry flip over the fish and glue on paper clips.
 It may take several hours for the glue to dry, there were a lot of sequins.

 3. Tie about 9 inches or so of yarn onto the end of the matchsticks.
-Then stick the magnet to the other end of yarn.
+Then stick the magnet to the other end of the yarn.

 Attempt to get as many fish onto your “hook” as you can at one time while your sister screams you’re cheating, and that’s not fair.